marsctx/Azure-ELK-Deployment/README.md

 ## Access Policies

 In this deployment only the Jump Box can accept connections from the internet.
-Access to the internal network was established through `SSH` with public key authentication to the Jump Box from the `localhost`.
-Internally, the only access between the DVWA containers is through the Ansible control node and the `localhostIP`.
-Public key authentication was also configured between the Ansible control node and the other containers in the network.
+Access to the internal network was established through `ssh` with public key authentication to the Jump Box from the `workstation-ip`.
+Internally, the only access between the DVWA containers is through the Ansible control node and the `workstation-ip`.
+Public key authentication was also established between the Ansible control node and the other containers in the network.

-Using Network Security Groups further limited access to the web application by restricting accessibility to TCP network traffic only from the `localhostIP`.
+Using Network Security Groups further limited access to the web application by restricting accessibility to TCP network traffic only from the `workstation-ip`.

 A summary of the access policies can be found in the table below: